pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 }
 </code></pre>

-The text you see on the "style" and "buildings" tabs are style sheets that dictate what you see on the map. writing `#building { polygon-fill: blue; }` would show the `#building` layer on the map as blue shapes.
+The text you see on the "style" and "buildings" tabs are style sheets that dictate what you see on the map.
+Writing `#building { polygon-fill: blue; }` would show the `#building` layer on the map as blue shapes.
 There's a lot of different ways to style points, lines, polygons, raster, and text.
 The "Docs" drawer gives you a list of all the posibilities.

 Those shapes also have fields with values associated to them.
 In the "Layers" drawer, click on the `#assignments` layer.
 This layer has a field called `contributor` that has the name of the student assigned to each feature as a value.
 You can use the syntax `[field='value']` after your `#layer` in CartoCSS to select features and style them a certain way.